Harmoware/Harmoware-VIS/README.md

 ### MovesInput

-Display a dialog to select the file for which "moves base data" is set, and set it to Harmoware-VIS state `bounds`, `timeBegin`, `timeLength`, `movebase` from the read data.
+The MovesInput will display a dialog to select the file for "moves base data".
+After reading the file, set it to Harmoware-VIS state as `bounds`, `timeBegin`, `timeLength` and `movebase`.

 ##### Examples